nixworks/public/news/2010/11/20/README.md

 ##### Vladimir Arzumanyan
 ### [Vladimir Arzumanyan from Armenia wins the Junior Eurovision Song Contest 2010 with the entry "Mama". ](/news/2010/11/20/vladimir-arzumanyan-from-armenia-wins-the-junior-eurovision-song-contest-2010-with-the-entry-mama.md)
-_Context: Armenia, Junior Eurovision Song Contest 2010, Vladimir Arzumanyan_
+_Context: Armenia, Vladimir Arzumanyan, Junior Eurovision Song Contest 2010_

 #####  Vatican
 ### [The Vatican will issue guidelines for bishops, on how to combat sexual abuse within the church. ](/news/2010/11/20/the-vatican-will-issue-guidelines-for-bishops-on-how-to-combat-sexual-abuse-within-the-church.md)